Two of Terrie's three children were born with Angelman syndrome. This is her family's story.

 Angelman syndrome is not quite as rare as previously believed.
-Twenty-five years ago, the number of people thought to have Angelman was 1 in 35,000.
-Now it's 1 in 20,000.
-Still rare—but not quite as much as had been previously thought.
+25 years ago, the number of people thought to have Angelman was one in 35,000.
+Now it's one in 20,000.
+Still rare—but not quite as much as had been thought in the past.

-Angelman syndrome is a genetic disorder of the 15th chromosome.
-It was discovered by Dr. Harry Angelman.
+Angelman syndrome is a genetic disorder of the 15th chromosome and was discovered by Dr. Harry Angelman.
 Once known as "Happy Puppet Syndrome," the name was later changed to Angelman syndrome in honor of the good doctor and all he has done for children and adults with this rare disorder.

 Even though this disorder is genetic, it is not hereditary.
 It is sometimes referred to as being a fluke.
-Due to the changes in the complexity of genetic testing and the improvements along the way.
-Diagnosis is not only being made earlier, treatments and therapies are also being implemented sooner.
+Due to the changes in the complexity of genetic testing and the improvements along the way, diagnoses are not only being made earlier but treatments and therapies are also being implemented sooner.

-Twenty-five years ago, you were lucky to arrive at a diagnosis before the age of 10 or 12.
-In the last few years, however, the average age of diagnosis has become much younger, often around age 2 to 4, and sometimes even younger.
+25 years ago, you were lucky to arrive at a diagnosis before the age of 10 or 12.
+In the last few years, however, the average age of diagnosis has become much younger, often around age two to four, and sometimes even younger.

-The most typical features are blond hair, fair skin, and blue eye, although some children have medium skin, dark hair, and dark eyes.
+The most typical features are blond hair, fair skin, and blue eyes, although some children have medium skin, dark hair, and dark eyes.

 Indicators of Angelman Syndrome